 Finally, there is a lot of legislation around supplying to consumers, so it’s especially important to have a watertight set of terms if you are selling B2C.
 Even in a B2B context, there are rules around what can and cannot be included, so it's important to use a contract template designed by experts.

 We have a range of lawyer-made supply agreement templates available on the Docue platform designed to help your business stay protected and compliant in many different types of customer facing relationships.
 Sign up today and create your Supply of Goods and Services Agreement in minutes.
 This will no doubt greatly increase the speed, efficiency and accuracy of your sales deals and sales processes generally.
 That’s why Docue is a no-brainer for so many businesses!

 It’s perhaps become clear by now that businesses are obligated to source a long list of legal documents, agreements, and contract templates.
 While these legal requirements are designed to protect the business and its customers, this investment of time and money can quickly become unfeasible for a growing company.

 That is, before the arrival of contract management automation for the most essential of business contracts.
 Digitised, lawyer-made contract templates are now available at the touch of a button via the Docue platform, saving businesses time and expense, while helping them to ensure that they are legally protected.
 The Docue platform contains automated guidelines created by lawyers which help to steer your business at every stage of the drafting process.
-Better yet, a business can simply hit the “ask a lawyer” button to obtain real time support from Docue lawyers if needed.
 The benefits of this are truly game changing for UK businesses.

 Future proof your legal framework